The workshop demonstrates how dialogue can move beyond discussion and become collective strategy.

 Civil society organisations in Sweden are navigating increasing social fragmentation, generational divides, and declining trust in democratic processes.
 While dialogue initiatives are common, they do not always lead to shared ownership or concrete action.
 At the same time, youth engagement is often limited to consultation rather than genuine co-creation.

-The Collective Imagination workshop responds to this need by offering a structured and transferable participatory framework that strengthens democratic facilitation and youth-engaged decision-making.
+The Collective Imagination workshop offered a structured and transferable participatory framework that strengthens democratic facilitation and youth-engaged decision-making.

-The workshop combines participatory mapping, narrative-building, negotiation practices, and future visioning to support meaningful youth involvement and shared democratic ownership.
+The workshop combined participatory mapping, narrative-building, negotiation practices, and future visioning to support meaningful youth involvement and shared democratic ownership.

-Participants will gain practical methods to design inclusive, action-oriented dialogue processes and in-depth knowledge on how to analyse power dynamics, identify participation gaps, and create inclusive spaces where diverse perspectives can be negotiated constructively.
+Participants gained practical methods to design inclusive, action-oriented dialogue processes and in-depth knowledge on how to analyse power dynamics, identify participation gaps, and create inclusive spaces where diverse perspectives can be negotiated constructively.

 🗓️ Friday 17 April at 09 - 15.